ssttkkl/tensoul-py/README.md

 ## Usage

-You need to have an account from CN server, because only accounts from CN server has the ability to login with username and password.
+You need to have an account from CN server, because only accounts from CN server have the ability to login with username and password.

 ```python
 import json